ThomasTJdev/nim_websitecreator/README.md

 ## Plugins

 Plugins will be loaded at compiletime with macros.
 Plugins are placed in the `plugins`-folder.
-Two example plugin (contact & mailer) are available in the `plugins`-folder.
+Two example plugin (contact & mailer) are available and enabled in the `plugins`-folder.

 ### Enable a plugin

-To enable a plugin add the following lines to `plugin/plugin_import.txt`:
+To enable a plugin add the path to the plugins and pluginname to `plugin/plugin_import.txt`:

 ```
+# plugins = folder
+# pluginname = the name of the plugin
 plugins/pluginname

 # eg. for the contact plugin: